 2-Prong and 3-Prong Outlets

-If you see both 2-prong and 3-prong outlets, your house may not be grounded.
-In this case, you should test your 2-prong outlets to ensure they’re working and are grounded.
-If they’re not working well, you should replace them with 3-prong outlets that can better protect you and your home from shock hazards and electrical fires.
+A 2-prong outlet is a sign that the receptacle is ungrounded and the whole system may be ungrounded.
+If they’re not working well, you should replace your 2-prong poutlets with 3-prong outlets that can better protect you and your home from shock hazards and electrical fires.

 If you have a particularly old home, it may only have 2-prong outlets.
 In this case, it’s smart to replace all of them with GFCI receptacles that will monitor the electrical current in your outlets and immediately stop the power if they detect an imbalance in the current.